SemanticControlEncoding/sce/docs/CONTRIBUTING.md

-# CONTRIBUTING — SCE (Semantic Communication Encoding)
+# Contributing — SCE (Semantic Communication Encoding)

 This document defines the contribution and change process for the SCE standard, associated ontology files, tooling, and supporting documentation.